zpol/easy-firewall/README.md

 *iptablesctl*
 ---
 For the moment only works on INPUT chain.

-Firewall Started == All chains in FILTER table in DROP policy wich means all incomming traffic is dropped ( pings inclusive :).
+**Firewall Started:** All chains in FILTER table in DROP policy wich means all incomming traffic is dropped ( pings inclusive :).
 ESTABLISHED and RELATED connections remains active so you are no going to lose your ssh connection for example.
-Example: iptablesctl start
+*Example:* iptablesctl start

  Firewall Stopped 	== 	All chains in FILTER table in ACCEPT policy this state is basically
 						all incoming traffic is ALLOWED